opendocsg/slw-judgments-backfill/2014_SGHC_210/report.md

  (d) Eleven had not adduced any evidence to show that it would suffer substantial justice if the action was stayed pending the outcome of the Berlin appeal. [note: 25]

-20     Boxsentry submitted that a limited stay had been granted before, for example, in _Chan Chin Cheung v Chan Fatt Cheung and others_ [2010] 1 SLR 1192 (“ _Chan Chin Cheung_ ”).
+20     Boxsentry submitted that a limited stay had been granted before, for example, in _Chan Chin Cheung v Chan Fatt Cheung and others_ <span class="citation">[2010] 1 SLR 1192</span> (“ _Chan Chin Cheung_ ”).
 In _Chan Chin Cheung_ , the Court of Appeal had granted a limited stay pending the outcome of the Malaysian proceedings as it would (at [46]):

  (a) minimise the risk of conflicting judgments;